 (b) operations at the facility.

-(2) The Safety Authority must reject the nomination of a person as an operator of a facility if it is not satisfied as to the matters mentioned in subregulation (1)(a) and (b).
+(2) The Minister must reject the nomination of a person as an operator of a facility if not satisfied as to the matters mentioned in subregulation (1)(a) and (b).

-(3) If the Safety Authority accepts the nomination of a person as an operator of a facility, it must register the nominee as the operator of the facility.
+(3) If the Minister accepts the nomination of a person as an operator of a facility, the Minister must register the nominee as the operator of the facility.

-(4) The Safety Authority must notify the nominator and the nominee —
+(4) The Minister must notify the nominator and the nominee —

 (a) of the decision to accept or reject the nomination; and

-(b) if the Safety Authority decides to reject the nomination, of the reasons for the rejection.
+(b) if the Minister decides to reject the nomination, of the reasons for the rejection.

+[Regulation 7 amended in Gazette 30 Dec 2011 p.
+5546 and 5549.]

 8. Register of operators, removal from the register

-(1) The Safety Authority must maintain a register of operators of facilities.
+(1) The Minister must maintain a register of operators of facilities.

-(2) A person who nominated a person to be the operator of a facility, or the person currently registered as the operator of the facility, may notify the Safety Authority, in writing, that the person currently registered as the operator of the facility has ceased to be the person who has, or will have, the day-to-day management and control of the facility and operations at the facility.
+(2) A person who nominated a person to be the operator of a facility, or the person currently registered as the operator of the facility, may notify the Minister, in writing, that the person currently registered as the operator of the facility has ceased to be the person who has, or will have, the day-to-day management and control of the facility and operations at the facility.

-(3) On receipt of a notice under subregulation (2), the Safety Authority must remove the operator’s name from the register.
+(3) On receipt of a notice under subregulation (2), the Minister must remove the operator’s name from the register.

-(4) The Safety Authority may remove an operator’s name from the register if —
+(4) The Minister may remove an operator’s name from the register if —

-(a) the Safety Authority believes, on reasonable grounds, that the operator does not or will not have day-to-day control of the facility and operations at the facility; and
+(a) the Minister believes, on reasonable grounds, that the operator does not or will not have day-to-day control of the facility and operations at the facility; and

-(b) the Safety Authority has given notice of intention to remove the operator from the register to —
+(b) the Minister has given notice of intention to remove the operator from the register to —

 (i) the person who nominated the operator; and